LGro/reunicorn-website/content/en/roadmap.md

 - Translation into more languages like Spanish, German, and French
 - Accessibility improvements like consistent UI scaling, high contrast mode, screen reader compatibility and use of platform accessibility APIs
 - Share tags with circles to indicate interests, topics, etc.
+- Batch introductions for folks wo already know each other

 ## Already Implemented {.title .is-3}